BA in Chinese Language & Literature

 Unless otherwise noted, all courses are 4 credits.

-After completing or placing above the CAS LC 212 (fourth-semester) level, students must take four additional Chinese language courses.
+After completing or placing above the CAS LC 212 or LC 216 (fourth-semester) level, students must take four additional Chinese language courses.
 Normally these include:

 • CAS LC 311 Third-Year Modern Chinese